tmickleydoyle/moonwalk/README.md

 # MoonWalk: Walk to the Root Directory

-MoonWalk travels the file tree from a child directory back to the root directory calling walkFn for each file in the path back.
-The walkFn function will handle the errors from the visited files and return the name of the file with the path to the file.
-MoonWalk does not return paths with only directory names.
+`moonwalk` recursively walks the working directory back to the root returning all files in the walk back. `moonwalk` does not return paths with only directory names.

 Example: